 Angus seemed to contemplate this.
 “Maron?
 No, that’s not right.
 His sister was your mother.
 You’re his nephew on her side.”

-I shook my head.
+I shook my head with a chuckle.
 “No, Maron was my father’s brother.”

 “I wish I didn’t have to keep telling you this, Sepher, but you’re wrong again.
 Your father was Ciganis’ only son.
 He was actually quite disappointed he couldn’t sire more children.”